mburri/break-out/readme.md

 - added functions and reducer for paddle movement
 - created gh-pages branch for this repo.

+###2015-12-04
+- major refactorings to be able to combine reducers - lesson learned...

 ##TODOs
 - constants for key codes
 - extract render functions from index.js